CodisTech/InventoryTrackerPublic/docs/DATABASE.md

 ## Contact Information

-For questions regarding the database schema, please contact the database administrator at dba@codistech.com.
+For questions regarding the database schema, please open an issue in the GitHub repository.